Sexual harassment, abuse and exploitation of Work and Travel students.

 Associated Press’ investigation revealed that Work and Travel students are forced to work in strip clubs instead of restaurants.
 Associated Press

 We’ve collected a lot of material from our experience, press and stories of disappointed and abused students, and often, when choosing next topic for publication, we are scratching our heads a little.
 Everything seems important and useful to naive students and their even more naive parents.
-But without thinking twice this time, we decided it is time to talk about the safety of participants, namely, how not to become a victim of sexual abuse of the wat program.
+But without thinking twice this time, we decided it is time to talk about the safety of participants, namely, how not to become a sexual abuse victim of the wat program.

 “Wait, what?
 Victims?
 Trafficking” – you are surely surprised.
 “What does student program, for which one needs to pay thousands of dollars, have to do with human trafficking and exploitation???”
 Good question…

-Interesting that, having asked wat agents about this brochure, we did not hear a clear explanation and entire story behind it.
+Interesting that, having asked wat agents about this brochure, we did not receive a clear explanation and entire story behind it.
 As it turns out, agents for obvious reasons do not want to go into details and talk about sexual harassment and violations of program participants’ fundamental rights and gradually shift conversation to wat myths…

 So what we found that the work and travel program is not only used by US companies as a source of cheap labor, but it is also used to lure young girls for the American sex and erotic industry.
 In addition, criminals often use this program and exploit young women for their own gain.